 There are a lot of leeches on this trail so make sure to check your clothing every half an hour.
 The trail is slightly monotonous and muddy but especially on the way down you will be able to admire many species of mushrooms, a large variety of ferns and some amazing huge trees.
-The first landmark of any note is a cement pillar at Pos 3 (1,867m).
+The first landmark of any note on descent to Batukaru temple is a cement pillar at what is sometimes referred to as Pos 3 (1,867m).
 Shortly afterwards is Pos 2 (1,594m) with a curious ‘Seacology’ stone tablet and a minor trail leading off to the right (don’t take it – stay on the main trail!).
 There is another open area where people probably stop for a rest at 1,437m but it is not recommended because of the number of leeches in this forest!
-There are some recently-fallen trees at 1,207m but they are quite easy to climb over if you take care and go slowly.
+There are some fallen trees at 1,207m but they are quite easy to climb over if you take care and go slowly.
 The trail then flattens out and the final 45 minutes of descent is very pleasant though incredibly humid virgin forest.

 Eventually you will reach the edge of the Batukaru temple complex.
 Given what has already been mentioned above, it is better not to take a left down to a river and then up cement steps to the comple itself, but rather follow the trail further down to beyond the temple and into local villages.